RI-SE/smirk/docs/System Requirements Specification.md

 **For pedestrians present within 50 m of Ego, captured in the field of view of the camera:**

 - **SYS-ROB-REQ1: The pedestrian recognition component shall perform as required in all situations Ego may encounter within the defined ODD.**
-- **SYS-ROB-REQ2: The pedestrian recognition component shall identify pedestrians irrespective of their pose with respect to the camera.**
+- **SYS-ROB-REQ2: The pedestrian recognition component shall identify pedestrians irrespective of their upright pose with respect to the camera.**
 - **SYS-ROB-REQ3: The pedestrian recognition component shall identify pedestrians irrespective of their size with respect to the camera.**
 - **SYS-ROB-REQ4: The pedestrian recognition component shall identify pedestrians irrespective of their appearance with respect to the camera.**

 Rationale: SMIRK reuses robustness requirements for pedestrian detection from previous work.
 SYS-ROB-REQ1 is specified in Gauerhof *et al.* (2020).
-SYS-ROB-REQ2 is presented as Example 7 in AMLAS.
+SYS-ROB-REQ2 is presented as Example 7 in AMLAS, which has been limited to upright poses, i.e., SMIRK is not designed to work for pedestrians sitting or lying on the road.
 SYS-ROB-REQ3 and SYS-ROB-REQ4 are additions identified during the [Fagan inspection](/docs/protocols/SRS%20Inspection%20Protocol%202021-11-15.xlsx).

 # 4 Operational Design Domain [B] <a name="odd"></a>
 This section specifies the SMIRK operational design domain (ODD).
 The ODD specification is based on the taxonomy developed by NHTSA (Thorn *et al.*, 2018) and the introductory text for each ODD category originates in the same techincal report.
 Note that the ODD is deliberately restricted to allow rapid prototyping of a SMIRK MVP.